 Creating a map-reduce index which defines an output collection that already

 exists and contains documents, will result in an error.
+Please delete all documents

-or output results to a different collection.
+a different collection.

 Modification of Artificial Documents